 - Resources in the received PRs are subject to important bibliographic verification by the library, to ensure alignment with the scope of collections.

 - Once the Library bibliographic verification is finished, it will be sent to the coordinators to be signed by the Dean / Head of the Department.

 - In a tender, book suppliers/vendors compete to meet technical specifications at the lowest possible price.

-- All Purchasing Order Cases, with justified comparison analysis amongst tendered publishers, must be sent to the purchasing department to continue the following procedures.
+- All Purchasing Order Cases, with justified comparison analysis amongst tendered publishers, must be sent to the purchasing department to continue the procedures.

 NGU Libraries is committed to providing electronic information resources, such as e-journals and online databases, that cover a wide range of subjects, in various formats, and with different access methods, as follows:

 Egyptian Knowledge Bank